Microservices-for-Small-App/Services-PlayIdentity/README.md

   </ItemGroup>
 ```

-## Support for ASP.NET Core Identity was added to your project.
+## Support for ASP.NET Core Identity was added to your project

-> 1. For setup and configuration information, see https://go.microsoft.com/fwlink/?linkid=2116645.
+> 1. For setup and configuration information, see <https://go.microsoft.com/fwlink/?linkid=2116645>.